kedro-org/kedro/docs/source/deployment/databricks.md

 There's one additional installation you need to do in the Databricks notebook to avoid `ContextualVersionConflict` error.

-After you load the IPython extension, you must explicitly upgrade your pip version by doing the below command before you run line magic command `%reload_kedro <path_to_project_root>` :
+After you load the IPython extension, you must explicitly upgrade your pip version by doing the below command before you run the line magic command  `%reload_kedro <path_to_project_root>`:

 ```bash
 %pip install -U pip